-Sean Karmali (Appointed December 2018)
+Sean Karmali (Appointed December 2018)\

 Sean Karmali obtained his law degree from Osgoode Hall Law School.
 He also holds two Master's degrees, one in Political Science from the University of Toronto and the other in Public Policy from York University.
 Mr. Karmali has served on the City of Toronto's Committee of Adjustment panel for 7 years as a decision-maker and chair.
 He works in the public service where he has held progressive positions within various departments.
 Sean's skills include statutory interpretation, planning law, and ADR.
-Member Karmali resigned his appointment as a TLAB Member effective as of July 7, 2023.